Frequently Asked Questions

 What are examples of hate crimes?

-Painting racial slurs on the side of a campus building, assaulting another person because of his or her perceived national origin, or throwing a rock through someone’s window while yelling derogatory comments about his or her religion are hypothetical examples of a hate crime.
+Painting racial slurs on the side of a campus building, assaulting another person because of their perceived national origin, or throwing a rock through someone’s window while yelling derogatory comments about their religion are hypothetical examples of a hate crime.

 What is a Bias Incident?